karansapkota/karansapkota/README.md

 ![](https://komarev.com/ghpvc/?username=karansapkota)
 ### Hi  👋 I'm Karan Sapkota.
-I am Data Science and Machine Learning Enthusiast with 6 months of personal experience in Applied DataScience Projects and Course material.
+I am an AI and MLEnthusiast with 6 months of personal experience in Applied DataScience Projects and Course material.
 I am well-informed on the latest Data Science and Machine Learning advancements.
 Ready to thrive in demanding Digital Intelligence.
-Looking forward to the opportunities for a learning experience where ever possible.
+I look forward to the opportunities for a learning experience wherever possible.
 <h2 align="center">Machine Learning Enthusiast</h2>

 <p align="center">